mbarkdull/FormicidaeMolecularEvolution/README.md

 To speed up analysis, different orthogroups can be run simultaneously.
-To run BUSTED\[S\] in this manner, use the command `./scripts/BUSTEDmultithreaded [absolute path to the gene tree files from Orthofinder, something like /workdir/mb2337/FormicidaeMolecularEvolution/5_Orthofinder/fasta/Orthofinder/Results*/Resolved_Gene_Trees]`.
+To run BUSTED\[S\] in this manner, use the command `./scripts/BUSTEDchunks [absolute path to the gene tree files from Orthofinder, something like /workdir/mb2337/FormicidaeMolecularEvolution/5_Orthofinder/fasta/Orthofinder/Results*/Resolved_Gene_Trees] [the number of chunks you would like to divide inputs into; likely a number near the number of cores you are working with]`.
 I would recommend this approach.

 ### 8.4 Parsing results from BUSTED\[S\]